icleveston/RAM-VO/README.md

 ```python
 python tools/extract_optical_flow.py --seq <sequence> --method <method:(sparse|dense)>
 ```

+## Alternative Branches

+We also provide alternative branches with RAM-VO implemented with REINFORCE, PPO 256 hidden units, and initial work in regression.
+The branches are:

+- `reinforce`
+- `ppo 256`
+- `city`
+- `pixel`

 ## Citation
 If you use this code and data in your research, please cite our arxiv paper: